12 Inspiring Examples of Wooden Wall Panelling at Home

 Create a distinguished hallway

 In many homes, a hallway is the first thing that greets both you and your guests.
 It’s also a room that may experience high volumes of traffic, so is liable to wear and tear.
-Cladding your hallway with Acupanel will not only add fabulous visual interest - it will ensure that it looks as good in years to come as the day it was fitted!
+Cladding your hallway with Wood panelling will not only add fabulous visual interest - it will ensure that it looks as good in years to come as the day it was fitted!